 - Beyond the classroom

-We have regular maths surgeries in which all students can drop in for extra support, or to explore a concept in greater depth.
+We have regular maths surgeries in which all students can drop in for extra support.
 Sixth form students often act as mentors to younger students during these surgeries.
-Sixth formers can become departmental prefects, many of whom assist in these surgeries.
+Sixth formers can become departmental prefects, many of whom assist in these surgeries or work as Teaching Assistants with younger classes.
+The Maths Olympiad Club meets weekly and is an opportunity for keen mathematicians from all year groups to get together and work on challenging problems.
+We discuss common strategies and tackle questions from UKMT Maths Challenges and Olympiads.

 Our ’42’ society programme of lunchtime lectures includes topics of interest to mathematicians.
-In 2016 we will welcome Professor Mike Cates, Lucasian Professor of Mathematics at the University of Cambridge (a position held by Sir Isaac Newton and Professor Stephen Hawking), who will be talking on the topic of ‘Bulletproof Custard: Fluids that stop flowing when you push them too hard.’
+In 2016 we welcomed Professor Mike Cates, Lucasian Professor of Mathematics at the University of Cambridge (a position held by Sir Isaac Newton and Professor Stephen Hawking), who presented the topic of ‘Bulletproof Custard: Fluids that stop flowing when you push them too hard.’

 - Maths at university